 I did include an itinerary featuring North Korea in the Bales programme as a group tour and for a few years, it sold pretty well.
 But then something political happened in that part of the world.
 I can’t remember exactly what but we had to stop selling the itinerary based on FCO advice and that was the end of that.
 I lost contact with Mr Bak and Mr Lee although I did spot Mr Lee on a BBC documentary series called Holidays in the Axis of Evil.
 He was the guide for the presenter, Ben Anderson, and features quite prominently throughout the show.
-The YouTube link below is over two hours long but you can see Mr Lee by jumping to 0:24, 1:27 and 1:37.
+The programme doesn’t seem to be currently readily available. but if you do get hold of it, you can see Mr Lee by jumping to 0:24, 1:27 and 1:37.

 If you enjoyed reading Mark’s tale of travelling way back when, you might like some of the other posts in our ‘Back in the Day‘ series.